jsharpna/jsharpna.github.old/chromebook.md

 - Upgrade crouton with xiwi, `sudo sh ~/Downloads/crouton -u -t xiwi`,  which makes it so that you can use the chrome os clipboard.
 - Now I can enter into chroot with `sudo enter-chroot` and I am now in ubuntu.

-Linux Installations
+Linux Installations (Ongoing)
 --------------
 - I installed emacs with `sudo apt-get install emacs` and `sudo apt-get install elpa-markdown-mode` (I will probably also install python-mode).
+I had trouble installing emacs with chromebrew, which is a well documented bug.
-- I installed julia with `sudo apt-get install julia`
+- I installed julia with `sudo apt-get install julia`.